roxiness/stackmix/readme.md

 ### vercel

-Prepares your app for easy deploy with Vercel
+Prepares your app for easy deploy with Vercel.

 ### windicss